Loading...

 Hearing

 New Hampshire regulates condominium associations through the New Hampshire Condominium Act (RSA 356-B), a comprehensive statute governing the creation, governance, and management of condominiums throughout the state.
-For planned communities and non-condominium homeowner associations, governance is controlled primarily by the association's recorded covenants, bylaws, and RSA 356-C (which addresses voluntary corporations and associations).
+For planned communities and non-condominium homeowner associations, governance is controlled primarily by the association's recorded covenants and bylaws, plus RSA 292 (voluntary corporations) if the HOA is incorporated.
+New Hampshire has not adopted a comprehensive planned-community statute.

 New Hampshire does not impose statutory fine caps on HOA or condominium fines.
 Fine authority and amounts are governed by the condominium's declaration, bylaws, and rules and regulations.
 However, RSA 356-B requires associations to act within their stated powers, follow their own governing documents, and New Hampshire courts require fair procedures before penalties are imposed.